Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • The size of the company and its related liabilities are determining factors in assessing the damage caused, as indicated by the Court.

-Furthermore, lawyers and legal consultants must be particularly attentive to the accounting management practices of their clients to avoid situations that may lead to criminal liability.
+Furthermore, lawyers and legal consultants must pay particular attention to their clients' accounting management practices to avoid situations that could lead to criminal liability.

 Conclusions

-In conclusion, Judgment No. 25034 of 2023 by the Court of Cassation represents a clear warning regarding the importance of transparency in the management of accounting records.
-The decision underscores how the concealment of such documents not only compromises the ability to demonstrate the damage suffered by creditors but can also exclude the configurability of mitigating circumstances.
-For businesses and professionals, it is essential to adopt rigorous accounting management practices to ensure their legal safety and the protection of creditor interests.
+In conclusion, judgment No. 25034 of 2023 by the Court of Cassation represents a clear warning regarding the importance of transparency in the management of accounting records.
+The decision emphasizes how the concealment of such documents not only compromises the ability to demonstrate the damage suffered by creditors but can also preclude the applicability of mitigating circumstances.
+For businesses and professionals, it is essential to adopt rigorous accounting management practices to ensure their legal security and the protection of creditor interests.

 Bianucci Law Firm